micc83/rooles/readme.md

 if ($user->role->name() === 'Admin') // Do something
 ```

-On the RoleManager each Role is assigned an ID which is nothing else than the name in lowercase (UTF8 support).
-If you need to make some comparison, like for example in a Select input field you better use the ID instead of the name.
+If you need to make some comparisons, like for example in a Select input field you better use the ID instead of the name.
 Example:

 ```php
 {!!
 Form::select('role', ['editor' => 'Editor', 'admin' => 'Administrator'], $user->role->id()) !!}
 ```

+> Remember that role ID is automatically converted to lowercase with UTF8 support.

 ### Protect routes and Controllers through Middlewares